Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 Pro Tip: After treatment, perform a partial water change and reintroduce activated carbon (if you normally use it) to help remove residual medication from the water.

-Like most tablets, Fix Zole includes inert excipients (such as binders and stabilizers) that help the tablet hold its shape, store well, and dissolve/disperse when mixed with water.
+Like most tablets, Fix Zole includes inert excipients (such as binders and stabilizers) that help the tablet hold its shape, store well, and dissolve or disperse when mixed with water.
 The exact excipient list is not always published and may vary by batch.

 When used as directed, Fix Zole (metronidazole) is generally well tolerated in ornamental aquarium fish and non-food pet birds.
 Incorrect dosing, prolonged use, unnecessary repeat courses, or combining treatments can increase the risk of stress and side effects.

-• Safe use in your system: Do not mix Fix Zole with other antibiotics or medications unless advised by a professional.
-Avoid routine “preventative” dosing.
+Do not mix Fix Zole with other antibiotics or medications unless advised by a professional.
+Avoid routine preventative dosing.
 If symptoms persist or return, confirm the diagnosis before repeating a course.

 Shipping & Returns

 Shipping Policy: Orders ship from our U.S. warehouse within 1 business day via USPS or UPS, with rates and delivery times calculated at checkout.
-For full shipping details, please click here.
+For full details, see our shipping policy.

-Refund Policy: If there’s an issue with your order, you may be able to return or exchange items within 30 days according to our store guidelines.
+Refund Policy: If there is an issue with your order, you may be able to return or exchange items within 30 days according to our store guidelines.
 Before sending anything back, please review our refund policy carefully.

 What is Fix Zole used for in aquarium fish and pet birds?

-Fix Zole (metronidazole) is commonly used by hobbyists to help manage certain protozoan concerns in ornamental aquarium fish, including issues often associated with Hexamita or Spironucleus.
+Fix Zole (metronidazole) is commonly used by hobbyists to help manage certain protozoan concerns in ornamental aquarium fish, including issues often associated with Hexamita, Spironucleus, and internal parasites.
 In non-food pet birds, metronidazole may be used only under avian veterinary guidance for confirmed protozoal concerns such as canker (trichomonosis).

 Is Fix Zole the same as Fish Zole or Fish Zole Forte?